MellowMelon/shortvas/README.md

 - Methods: `save, restore, scale, rotate, translate, transform, setTransform, resetTransform, createLinearGradient, createRadialGradient, createPattern, clearRect, fillRect, strokeRect, beginPath, fill, stroke, drawFocusIfNeeded, clip, isPointInPath, isPointInStroke, fillText, strokeText, measureText, drawImage, createImageData, getImageData, putImageData, getContextAttributes, setLineDash, getLineDash, closePath, moveTo, lineTo, quadraticCurveTo, bezierCurveTo, arcTo, rect, arc`

 The set of proxied properties and methods is fixed to prevent new Canvas features from conflicting with Shortvas additions or aliases.
-Such conflicts will also be resolved in the next Shortvas release.
+That said, any such conflicts will also be resolved in updates to this package.

 TODO